SAML

 • Dep_IdpAttributeEntityAttributeMapping: List of Attribute Mapping

-Below table shows you the different attributes and their values for the quick reference.
-You can see the details of these attributes of above entities in the Reference Guide for SAML IdP Configuration document.
+The table below shows you the different attributes and their values for quick reference.
+You can see the details of these attributes of the above entities in the Reference Guide for SAML IdP Configuration document.

 IDPConfiguration(Non-Persistable entity) Description Default Value